-(Parkville Daytime Campus Center Only) RESIDENCY REQUIREMENT All Parkville Daytime Campus Center students are required to live on campus unless they meet on of the following exemptions:
+(Parkville Daytime Campus Center Only) RESIDENCY REQUIREMENT

+All Parkville Daytime Campus Center students are required to live on campus unless they meet on of the following exemptions:

-- Student is living with a parent, legal guardian, or dependent children within 50 miles of Park; or, - 2.
-Student is at least 21 years old or has completed at least 58 credits.
+- Student is living with a parent, legal guardian, or dependent children within 50 miles of Park; or, - Student is at least 21 years old or has completed at least 58 credits.

-Students intending to apply for exemption to live off-campus must submit the Request for Off-Campus Living/Housing exemption form, available at www.park.edu/student-life.
+Students intending to apply for exemption to live off-campus must submit the Request for Off-Campus Living/Housing exemption form, available at www.park.edu/residence-life-and-education under the Apply for Housing tab.